fastrgv/hbox4/README.md

 which currently has a range limit of 0..700.

-As of late 2023, if the puller is blocked [by boxes] from reaching its goal, then one is added to "pri0" as a penalty.
+If the puller is blocked [by boxes] from reaching its goal, then one is added to "pri0" as a penalty.

 -------------------------------------------------------------------------------
 #### skippable detail